slyon/ubuntu-maintainers-handbook/Concepts.md

 pressing reasons such as fixing defects or updating critically important components.
 These post-release updates to the stable versions of Ubuntu are referred to as "Stable Release Updates", or "SRUs".
-SRU work is a primary activity of Ubuntu packagers, and will be discussed through this document.
+SRU work is a primary activity of Ubuntu packagers, and will be discussed throughout this document.

 In addition to the regular Ubuntu releases, every 2 years (i.e. every 4th release) a release is declared to be a Long Term Support (LTS) release.
 The LTS